Our Vision and Mission

 Founder & Executive Director

-Mona has had a lifelong interest in savings dogs having “rescued” her first dog at the age of eight.
+Mona has had a lifelong interest in saving dogs having “rescued” her first dog at the age of eight.
 Her passion for animal welfare includes rescue, humane education, and behavior and training.
 Mona has a degree in Psychology and Social Work and has completed an internship in positive, force-free dog training as well as many continuing education courses.
-She is a member of APHE, SAWA and IIABC.
+She is a member of APHE, SAWA and IAABC.
 She lives with her husband and three rescue dogs – Max, Teddy, and Eva.

 In addition to our leadership team Canine Humane Network (CHN) is fortunate to have dozens of capable and enthusiastic volunteers to put CHN’s mission into action.
 These awesome volunteers give freely of their time and resources to make CHN the wonderful organization it is.
 From fostering to events management to transport assistance and more, our volunteers go above and beyond the call of duty in helping CHN achieve its mission.
 Thank you volunteers!